unovue/radix-vue/docs/content/docs/guides/styling.md

 ---

 title: Styling
-description: Radix Primitives are unstyled—and compatible with any styling solution—giving you complete control over styling.
+description: Reka UI are unstyled—and compatible with any styling solution—giving you complete control over styling.
 ---

 # Styling

 <Description>
-Radix Primitives are unstyled and compatible with any styling solution giving you complete control over styling.
+Reka UI are unstyled and compatible with any styling solution giving you complete control over styling.
 </Description>

 ## Styling overview